Find your rose inspiration at Emmetts Garden

 Roses in bloom

-Femininity pervades throughout the garden, with swags of climbing blush pink rose ‘Cécile Brunner’ accompanying many other roses in shades of pink and white throughout.
+Femininity pervades throughout the garden, with swags of climbing blush pink rose ‘Cécile Brunner’ accompanying an abundance of blooms in shades of pink and white throughout.

 Stepping down into the garden you’ll be surrounded either side with a collection of pink Octavia Hill roses.
 Octavia Hill was a founding member of the National Trust and these roses were planted in 2012 to commemorate the 100th anniversary of her passing.